 In addition, the SBV focused on improving the management of foreign lending and borrowing operation of enterprises: (1) For non-sovereign guaranteed borrowing operation of enterprises, the SBV advocates to promote reform of administrative procedures, implement amendments to relevant the legal regulation documents to create conditions for enterprises to access foreign capital sources, at the same time, ensuring the management and supervision of capital flows of the SBV.
-(2) For the development of regulations on overseas lending activities of economic organizations, the SBV has developed a draft Decision of the Prime Minster regulating the process of appraising and approving loans abroad, guaranteeing for non-residents of economic organizations which was not associated with offshore investment projects, seeking for comment of ministries, agencies for Prime Minster to approve in upcoming time.
+(2) For the development of regulations, the SBV has developed a draft Decision of the Prime Minster regulating the process of appraising and approving loans abroad, guaranteeing for non-residents of economic organizations which was not associated with offshore investment projects, seeking for comment of ministries, agencies for Prime Minster to approve in upcoming time.